 In order to proceed with creating the flow, you will have to disable the active automation by clicking on Stop Automation and Save.

-Once your flow is enabled, you will see a little On/Off toggle button which you can use to de/activate your flow.
+Once your flow is enabled, you will see a dropdown menu, which you can use to de/activate your flow.

 Now that we’ve gone through the available flows, let’s see how to create flows from scratch, ones that will best fit your brand and customer base.

 To start building your custom flow, click on Create Flow and give your first flow an exciting name, preferably related to the event the flow will be built for (abandoned cart, customer winback, product upsell etc.).
 Don’t forget to hit Save.